Voigtländer Brillant: Introduction

 The first Voigtländer Brillant was released in 1932.
-This early model resembles a TLR but it is functionally closer to a box camera, since it cannot be focused in the viewfinder.
+This early model had a metal body which resembles a TLR but it is functionally closer to a box camera, since it cannot be focused in the viewfinder.
 It uses 'zone-focusing' for which one has to estimate the distance to the subject.
 To assist this estimate, three situations are marked around the taking lens: Porträt, Gruppe and Landschaft (i. e.
 Portrait, Group and Landscape).
 While TLRs of the same period have a rather dim ground-glass viewfinder, the Brillant has a so-called brilliant finder made of plain glass.

+Brillant V6

-The 1932 version has a metal body.
-From 1937 onwards, Brillants were made of bakelite, a polymer, and introduced an accessory compartment for an exposure meter or filters.
-This 1937 version is known as the Brillant V6.
+The Brillant V6 was introduced in 1937.
+It featured a body made made of bakelite, a polymer, and introduced an accessory compartment for an exposure meter or filters.
+The V6 continued the three-point zone-focusing system introduced on the original Brillant in 1932.
+The V6 also introduced a film advancement lock and automatic frame counter on the side of the camera.
+This ensured even spacing of frames along the film, and allowed photographers to close a shutter over the red frame counter window for use with panchromatic films.

-The next major step took place in 1938, with the introduction of the Focusing Brillant.
-A small opaque spot is added in the brilliant finder to focus on.
-The viewing and taking lens are coupled outside the body through gears.
-After the introduction of this focusing model, the zone-focusing models continued to be produced.
+The Brillant V6 was offered with the following lens and shutter combinations: